Stone Garrett Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have the 10th-ranked team ERA among all MLB pitching staffs (3.97).
+- The Rangers have the 10th-ranked team ERA across all league pitching staffs (3.95).

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (92 total, one per game).

-- The left-hander last appeared in relief on Monday, when he threw 2 1/3 scoreless innings against the Houston Astros without surrendering a hit.
+- In his last appearance on Sunday, the lefty tossed five scoreless innings against the Houston Astros while surrendering three hits.

-- In six games this season, the 25-year-old has put up an ERA of 4.98, with 10 strikeouts per nine innings.
-Opponents are hitting .228 against him.
+- In 16 games this season, the 32-year-old has a 4.12 ERA and 9.7 strikeouts per nine innings, while giving up a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.